archlinuxarm/PlugUI/README.markdown

+# NOTE

+This is the Django based, deprecated version of PlugUI.
+All future development is being done on the main git branch of this repo.

 ##PlugUI

 PlugUI is a file management and system admin web interface for small ARM based devices running Arch Linux ARM.